-[9 February 2017] -- It is no secret that Africa has a large and growing young population.
-More than half of all Africas are under 25, and they face considerable social challenges – unemployment, ethnic divisions, and inequalities, among others – with little hope of economic or social mobility.
+Africa has a large and growing young population.
+More than 60% of Africas’ population is under 24, and they face considerable social challenges – unemployment, ethnic divisions, and inequalities, among others – with little hope of economic or social mobility.

 One non-profit organisation, Leading Youth, Sport and Development (LYSD), has found a novel way to integrate and empower youth in some of Africa’s poorest neighbourhoods: through basketball.

 LYSD takes the approach that sports speak to youth in a language they understand.
 It uses basketball as a tool to bring boys and girls from different social backgrounds together, fostering social inclusion and cohesion.

 It operates mainly through its main programme, MiLéDou, which means “we are together” in Mina, a southern Togolese dialect.
 MiLéDou runs from October to June each year, engaging youth aged six to 20 in various localities throughout Togo and Côte d’Ivoire.

 Through MiLéDou, LYSD uses basketball as a way to attract and bring together youth in disadvantaged areas.
 The sessions are open to all youth, and a desire to learn the game is the only selection criteria.

 The programme relies on a network of local educators to implement weekly basketball sessions during the season.
 Educators are trained to organise basketball practices and, most importantly, mentor each child in the group.
 They follow children throughout the entire school year, gathering critical information such as who goes to school and who does not, who demonstrates potential for future educational opportunities, who suffers from poverty, and who possesses athletic talent.